numbat70/inclusion2021/_docs/accessibility/champions.md

 ## Accessiblity Manchester events

-This is a meetup group who has organised excellent events.
+This is a meetup group who has organised excellent online events in 2020.
+You can [follow them on twitter](https://twitter.com/a11ymcr).
 These two videos contains lots a great advices.

 ### Accessibility Champions, from zero to hero